 Trim any excess skin or fat that might be hanging off the side.
 Don’t remove more than necessary, the skin helps to insulate the chicken and is also very tasty in the end.

-Brush each chicken thigh with oil, and then sprinkle on your seasoning.
+Pat the skin dry with a paper towel to remove all excess moisture.
+Brush each chicken thigh with a little oil, and then sprinkle on your favorite BBQ seasoning.

 Do I have to brush with oil?

-Oil helps to crisp up the skin, but it is not absolutely necessary.
+Oil helps to crisp up the skin, but it is not necessary.
 If you skip the oil, I recommend seasoning the chicken and allowing it to rest in the fridge uncovered for about an hour.
 Dry-brining will allow the skin to dry out, creating a crispy result as well.

 Smoke the chicken thighs for about 45-60 minutes, until they reach 175°F internal temperature.

-Step 3: Sauce and Sear
+Step 3: Adding Sauce

 Saucing the chicken is very optional.
 Smoked chicken thighs are crispy and delicious if you smoke them to temperature, and you do not need the sauce… but it does add an additional layer of flavor.